CodeLuminary/banking-application-using-nodejs-microservice/README.md

 - Each service is isolated from each other thus services can be built using different programming languages.
 - 😁😁 Add your own to the list 😁😁

-### DISADVANTAGES
+### DISADVANTAGES OF MICROSERVICE ARCHITECTURE

 - It's a complex architecture to work with thus suitable for medium to large scale projects
 - 😁😁 Add your own to the list 😁😁

 ### ALTERNATIVE ARCHITECTURE

-An alternative architecture is the monolithic architecture which involves everything
+An alternative architecture is the monolithic architecture which involves everything (services) been build and deploy as a single(mono) unit.

+### ADVANTAGES OF MONOLITHIC ARCHITECTURE

+- It's easy to work with and deploy
+- 😁😁 Add your own to the list 😁😁

+### DISADVANTAGES OF MONOLITHIC ARCHITECTURE

+- Suitable for small projects
+- Each part of the project cannot be scaled separately
+- Usually tied to a particular language
+- 😁😁 Add your own to the list 😁😁